vidbina/vidbina.github.io/_posts/2016-04-07-for-my-friend-getting-up-to-speed.markdown

 harder to maintain.
 The latest trend is to develop microservices which subdivide work into smaller tasks which are managed by a single application.

-Instead of a complete netflix-like application (that handles catalogueing, authentication, permission management, streaming, etc), one could build seperate video-decoding/encoding services that just translate video from one format to another, authentication services that just look at user credentials and determine if they get permission for a certain action yes or no, cataloging services that simply look at a user and figure out which items should be
+Instead of a complete Netflix-like application (that handles cataloging, authentication, permission management, streaming, etc), one could build separate video decoding/encoding services that just translate video from one format to another, authentication services that just look at user credentials and determine if they get permission for a certain action yes or no, cataloging services that simply look at a user and figure out which items should be